lucysrausch/hoverboard-firmware-hack/platformio/README.md

 There were a couple of changes to the source code to enable build:

-a/ 'inline' was changed to 'static inline' in bldc.called
+a/ 'inline' was changed to 'static inline' in bldc.c

 b/ 'spoof_init.c' was introduced to provide an empty '_init()' function

-In the platformio.ini, source_filter is used to prevent platform.io from building ALL the files in Drivers.
+In the platformio.ini, src_filter is used to prevent platform.io from building ALL the files in Drivers.

+I have added the (untested) firmware.bin in case anyone cares to test it on an ST based board.